digitalmediabremen/arche_scriptures-documentation/README.md

 ![](/images/arche-scriptures_big.gif)

 __ARCHE-SCRIPTURES__ revolves around understanding ceramics as a possible medium to store digital information.
-It _"emerges from an impossibility, from the ambivalence between two disparate realms: archaism and future"_ - it proposes an archaic digital medium, a paradox of fragility and permanence, which seeks to _"resignify the assumed linearity between past and future, deconstruct the idea of vertical time, history and technology"_.
+It _"emerges from an impossibility, from the ambivalence between two disparate realms: archaism and future"_ - it proposes an archaic digital medium, a paradox of fragility and permanence, which seeks to _"resignify the assumed linearity between past and future, deconstruct the idea of vertical time, history and technology"_[(BORGES, Fabi)](http://europia.org/cac6/CAC-Pdf/12-CAC6-16-Fabi_Malu_Ancestrofuturism.pdf).

 During the [Hochschultage 2022](https://www.hfk-bremen.de/hochschultage2022), __ARCHE-SCRIPTURES__ presents itself as a speculative archeological dig-site.
 At the courtyard of HfK Speicher XI building, a ceramic artifact is being scanned by an decrypting machine, through which the visitor is invited to listen as the original audio data engraved onto the ceramics is slowly retrieved and sonified.
 The experience offers a glimpse on a possible future past, it speculates on the future of our digital traces through an ancestro-futuristic perspective, provoking a discussion about continuity, preservation and archiving.